sajjad2923/GCM-Precipitation-Data-Processing/README.md

 - **Extract precipitation data** (`pr` variable) from CMIP6/CMIP5 **.nc** files.
 - **Convert precipitation units** from m/s to **mm/day**.
-- **Filter data** for the required historical period or SSP4.5 scenario.
+- **Filter data** for the required historical period or SSP scenario.
 - **Calculate time series** for specific latitude and longitude coordinates.
 - **Save processed data** to Excel files and text files.
 - **Calculate average precipitation** across coordinates for each model run.